cdl-saarland/AnICA/README.md

 Take inspiration from the documentation there and the existing abstract features.

-## Design and Rationale

-For the theoretical workings of AnICA, please refer to the paper (TODO: link).

-### Campaign Structure
-A **campaign** is a run of the AnICA discovery algorithm for a (non-empty) set of basic block throughput predictors.

-Each campaign is subdivided into **batches**.
-In each batch, a fixed number of basic blocks (configured with the `discovery/discovery_batch_size` option in the abstraction config) is sampled randomly.
-Campaigns can only terminate (regularly) right after completely processing a batch.

 ## Directory Overview

 * `./anica` - This directory contains the python modules that constitute the AnICA library.